Skip to main content

 Energy transition in road transport thanks to eFuels

-This is the sector with the greatest potential for eFuels: they can be used as eGas – in compressed and liquid from – eDiesel and ePetrol (initially as an admixture to conventional fuels, ultimately as a replacement for them) as well as in all internal combustion engines.
+This is the sector with the greatest potential for eFuels: they can be used as eGas – in compressed and liquid form – eDiesel and eGasoline (initially as an admixture to conventional fuels, ultimately as a replacement for them) as well as in all internal combustion engines.

-A large part of the global vehicle population will continue to be powered by conventional petrol or diesel engines beyond 2030.
-This applies to passenger cars as well as light commercial vehicles – and above all, to road haulage, agricultural, forestry and construction industry vehicles for which electrification is not an economically or technically viable option. eFuels offer a climate-neutral solution here, as they can be reliably used in modern internal combustion engines and under very different geographical and climatic conditions throughout the world.
+A large part of the global vehicle population will continue to be powered by gasoline and diesel engines beyond 2030.
+This applies to passenger cars as well as light commercial vehicles – and above all, to road haulage for which electrification is not an economically or technically viable option because more than 60% of truck freight is daily transported between 300 and 1,000 km.
+More than 1.4 billion vehicles are using an internal combustion engine - thereof 300 million in Europe. eFuels offer a climate-neutral solution for the use phase, as they can be reliably used in modern internal combustion engines and under very different geographical and climatic conditions throughout the world.

-With eFuels, cars with conventional gas, diesel and petrol engines could already be CO2-neutral today.
+With eFuels, driving cars with conventional or hybrid gas, diesel and gasoline engines could already be CO2-neutral today.
 And there is a further advantage: by using the existing network of filling stations, refineries, pipelines, tank farms and tank lorries, eFuels can be introduced quickly to the market and thus made easily available to consumers.
-There is no need to build a new, expensive infrastructure. eFuels can therefore make a valuable contribution to significantly reducing CO2 emissions from road traffic.
+An already depreciated infrastructure can be further used. eFuels can therefore make a valuable contribution to significantly reducing CO2 emissions from road traffic - in addition to electrification.

 Shipping: entering a climate-friendly future with eFuels

-Due to stricter limits and the ambitious climate protection goals of the IMO (a 50% CO2 reduction by 2050 as compared to 2008) and by the EU (FuelEU Maritime), the shipping industry has embarked on a path to a climate-friendly future.
+Due to stricter limits and the ambitious climate protection goals of the IMO (reaching net-zero GHG emissions from international shipping by or around 2050) and by the EU (FuelEU Maritime, EU-ETS), the shipping industry has embarked on a path to a climate-friendly future.
 Currently, about 90% of world trade is transported by sea using large container ships.
+More than 90,000 vessels exist.
 However, to transport large loads over long international routes, what is needed is an energy carrier with a low own weight and a high energy density.
-In the long term, it is hard to envisage an international maritime sector that doesn’t rely on climate-neutral fuels.
-Heavy fuel oil, which shipping uses almost exclusively at present, can be replaced by climate-neutral eFuels in future.
+In the long term, it is hard to envisage an international maritime sector that doesn’t rely on liquid or gaseous fuels.
+Heavy fuel oil, which shipping uses almost exclusively at present, can be replaced 1:1 by eFuels in future.

 eFuels in aviation

-Instead of relying on conventional kerosene, in future aircraft can be refuelled with climate-neutral eFuels, thus making climate-neutral flight possible.
+Instead of relying on conventional kerosene, in future aircraft can be refueled with eFuels, thus making climate-friendly flight possible.
 For aviation, where long distances and weight restrictions are often key factors, a basic requirement is that the fuel must have a high energy density.
+Electrification will only play a minor role. eKerosene is a by-product of the Fischer-Tropsch process and can be produced via methanol route in future as well.

 eFuels instead of heating fuels

+Heating buildings is responsible for a quarter of all EU carbon emissions.
 Substantial CO2 reductions can be achieved in the building sector and in home heating, initially by means of an admixture of greenhouse gas-neutral liquid and gaseous fuels to conventional heating fuel and then carrying on through to the complete replacement of conventional heating fuel.
+Either heating oil or fossil gas can be replaced step by step.

 This is all possible without any conversion costs, since eFuels can be used both in efficient modern oil-and-gas-powered condensing boilers and in connection with renewable energies.
-Homeowners can continue to use their existing modern heating systems while synthetic fuel contributes to climate protection.
+Homeowners can continue to use their existing modern heating systems without required investments on insulation e.g. for heating pumps while synthetic fuel contributes to climate protection.

 eFuels in the